 Sara Tatyana Bernstein, PhD.
-Co-founder: Sara is a freelance writer whose work has been published in Longreads, Hippocampus Magazine, Vox, BuzzFeed Reader, Catapult, The Outline, Inside Higher Ed, Full Stop, and more.
-Her scholarly publications include contributions to Fashion, Style and Popular Culture Journal, Critical Studies in Fashion and Beauty, Dress, and several collections of scholarly essays.
-After many years of teaching college courses in fashion and cultural studies, Sara now works as a freelance writer and consultant.
-With her steady fella of many, many years, likes to ride bikes and invent new toys for their cats.
+Editor and Co-founder: Sara’s writing has been published in Longreads, Lit Hub, Hippocampus Magazine, Vox, BuzzFeed Reader, Catapult, The Outline, and more.
+Her scholarly publications include contributions to Fashion, Style and Popular Culture Journal, Critical Studies in Fashion and Beauty, Dress, and several essay collections.
+After many years of teaching college courses in fashion and cultural studies, Sara now works as a writing and research consultant.
+She lives in Portland with her steady fella and two bossy tabbies.
 To learn more about Sara, visit her website here.
 To see her Dismantle articles, go here.

 Amber M. Brown, Creative Consultant: Amber is an emerging writer, and artist.
 When she’s not working her 9-5, she’s gigging as a freelance creative consultant focused on women-owned and operated small businesses.
 Ask her, and she’ll tell you everything you need to know about the best shelf-stable cheeses for at-home movie nachos.
 She often daydreams about publishing a memoir that touches on her experiences with death, grief, and forgiveness.